The Fudaiji Temple Honkyoku of the Seien Ryu 普大寺 西園流

 Kanetomo Seien

 Kanetomo Seien was born Kanetomo Yasuzaemon Morinobu (b.
 December 18th, 1818) and belonged to a wealthy family in the West side of Nagoya who’s business was honing or sharpening swords and knives.
-His shakuhachi name Seien is derived from his given name Morinobu which can also be pronounced “Seien”, though different Kanji were used with the same reading, 西園.
+His shakuhachi name Seien is derived from his given name Morinobu which can also be pronounced Seien, though different Kanji were used with the same reading, 西園.

 As for Kanetomo’s character, he is said to have disliked greed and cared only for shakuhachi itself.
 He was often invited to fancy restaurants by high class people but usually declined.
 Although his music prospered, his disinterest in other matters had dire financial consequences.
 As a result, and despite also marrying into a very wealthy family, his business relationships deteriorated.

 Over time, he became so extremely poor that he had trouble affording rice and tea.
 Despite this, it’s said that he calmly played shakuhachi as if carefree.
 Eventually, in Meiji 10, he had to move out of his home and rent it to make a living.
 He then moved to Sugawara-cho and spent his life playing and teaching shakuhachi.
 At that time, there were many soldiers returning home to Nagoya from the Seinan Senso (West and South war).
-Some of them would come to Seien’s gate, asking him to teach them shakuhachi.
-He was very kind to them and taught them even if they were poor.
+Some of them would come to Seien’s gate asking him to teach them shakuhachi.
+He was very kind and taught them even if they were poor.

 Higuchi Taizan aka Suzuki Kodo 樋口 対山